-Look: Valve doesn’t really want to make Half-Life anymore.
-In fact, it possibly never did.
-Hush, ssssh, it’s ok.
-It’s ok to say that now.
-I mean who can blame it?
+We didn’t think Valve really wanted to make Half-Life 3 anymore.
+Who could blame it?
 The studio has developed a system whereby staff can choose whatever project they fancy working on.
 Why wouldn’t they roll their desks as fast as possible away from the game bearing the greatest weight of expectation any PC game has ever carried?

 Arkane was slated to make a Half-Life: Episode 4